Article I. Eligibility

 - If a player, coach, or spectator verbally abuses a member of the Recreational Sports department, including student workers, she/he will be ineligible for Intramural Sports competition for 30 intramural sports playing days.
 She/he may be brought up on charges to the University Discipline Committee.

 - If a player, coach or spectator accosts an official, these individuals will be permanently banned from all Intramural Sports activities.
 Further, the individual will be brought up on charges to the University Discipline Committee.

 - Any player ejected from a game for unsportsmanlike conduct, including using profanity or making obscene gestures towards an official, opposing player or in anger, will be suspended from play for 10 intramural sports playing days.

 - If an individual is deemed to be intentionally trying to harm a player, she/he will be permanently suspended from intramural sports play.
-This decision will be made by the Director of Recreational Sports, based on a report written by the game officials and intramural sports supervisor(s).
+This decision will be made by the Director of If an individual is deemed to be intentionally trying to harm a player, she/he will be permanently suspended from intramural sports play.
+This decision will be made by the Director of Campus Recreation, based on a report written by the game officials and intramural sports supervisor(s).

 Section 3.
 An individual will not receive suspension credit for days on a study away program.

 Section 4.
 Any individual, who has been drinking alcohol, and/or is playing in a manner that is endangering other intramural sports participants, will be removed from that game.